truemerrill/mortuary/README.md

 ## Installation

-Mortuary is distributed on PyPi and is pip-installable
+Mortuary is distributed on PyPI and is pip-installable

 ```console
 pip install mortuary